liuleen/reach-project/notes.md

 ###### fix
 - dialog input navigation is wrong
-- implement jest
+- timer is going crazy
+- keys are still pressable after game is over
+- full word dialog can submit empty string, makes user lose a life...
+- score accumulation is not resetting
+- balloons are way too messy
+- HOW DO I OVERLAP BALLOONS
+- slow down the alert box for game over so the user can see corgi fall
 - points: depending on how many lives left
 - timer bug!!!
 - how can i make it faster?

 ###### questions
 - how does it recognize that the key can't be pressed anymore
+- difference between component didmount and willmount
+- what does binding this in state do
 - what does the key represent in dialog, why do i need it (child props?)
 - await/async
 - try catch
 - lifecycle of component

 ###### logic
-//to see if char has been used, if yes do action, push letter in guessed chars
+ 1. onKeyPress - to see if char has been used, if yes do action->
+ 2. push letter in guessed chars ->
-    // validateLetter()
+ 3. validateLetter() ->
-    //check if letter exists in secretWordString
+        -->check if letter exists in secretWordString
-    // isInSecretWord()
+ 5. isInSecretWord()
-    //if secretWord returns true: update correctChars pop out of correctChars, update dash--> render if in secretWord
-        //if answer == secret: winner
+    -->if secretWord returns true: update correctChars pop out of correctChars, update dash--> render if in secretWord -->if answer == secret: winner
+            --> start new game
+            --> add old remaining number of lives to score --> reset everything except score
-    //if secretWord returns false: numberofTries--,
+    -->if secretWord returns false: numberofTries--,
-        //draw next animation
-        //if numberofTries == 0; gameover alert
+        --> subract lives: lives = lives - 1
+        --> check number of lives isnt 0 (aka game over) (corgi falls) --> alert game over (restart and leave options --> make balloon float away

 ###### notes
 - Why not use component will mount for fetch API: componentDidMount is the best place to put calls to fetch data, for two reasons:
 1) Using componentDidMount makes it clear that data won’t be loaded until after the initial render.
 You need to setup initial state properly, so you don’t get undefined state that causes errors.

-2 )If you need to render your app on the server, componentWillMount will be called twice(on the server and again on the client), which is probably not what you want.
-Putting the data loading code in componentDidMount will ensure that data is only fetched from the client.
-Generally, you should not add side effects to componentWillMount.

-3)If we instead use componentDidMount, then it's clear that the component will render at least once before you get back any data (because the component already did mount).
+2) If we instead use componentDidMount, then it's clear that the component will render at least once before you get back any data (because the component already did mount).
 So, by extension, it's also clear that we have to handle the initial state in a way so that the component doesn't break on the first ("empty") render.

 - The render() method is the only required method in a class component.